sandysandy/dmca-app/readme.md

 Published on February 24th, 2015 • Intermediate

 Well, it's time to actually fire off these notifications to YouTube, Vimeo, etc. Let's review our options in this episode.

+#Episode 11 - Hooking into Mandrill
+Published on February 26th, 2015 • Intermediate

+One wonderful thing about Laravel is that it includes a number of drivers for its various components.
+Mail is no different.
+Let's use this lesson to setup Mandrill for our application.
+It's so easy!